stevenpelley/atomic-memory-trace/README.md

 verify that the output of both the simulation and the actual program are the same.
 Use the -t 1 flag for trace.so and see that the outputs differ.

+A similar set of tools (inc_cas.cpp, inc_sim_cas.py) tests the functionality of the -c option (whether or not to trace failed CAS as a write).

 Internals: Locking Protocol
 ===========================